KartofellFirst/Hotoe/README.md

 | *GTK / Qt + Bindings* | **Native** | Painful | Linux Only | Much worse DX than web-tech stacks.
 Wayland-chained |
 | **Hotoe** | **Native** | **Great** | **Yes** | Built only for EWAs — not for standard windowed apps |

-That means in some cases Hotoe provides more flexibility than a normal framework.

 <br><br>